jrdegbe/thamesthrive-api/docs/trouble/index.md

 INFO:uvicorn.error:Waiting for application startup.
 ```

-This means Tracardi is waiting for Elastic to start.
-You will see TimeOut messages if Tracardi could not connect to
+This means ThamesThrive is waiting for Elastic to start.
+You will see TimeOut messages if ThamesThrive could not connect to
 Elastic long enough.

 ### Elastic at localhost error

-When you run Tracardi API like this:
+When you run ThamesThrive API like this:

 ```
-docker run -p 8686:80 -e ELASTIC_HOST=http://localhost:9200 tracardi/tracardi-api
+docker run -p 8686:80 -e ELASTIC_HOST=http://localhost:9200 ThamesThrive/ThamesThrive-api
 ```

 Notice that you try to connect to Elastic on localhost.
 When you run it like this means that you're connecting to the
 docker itself as localhost means local in docker.
-Obviously elastic is not there, so Tracardi will never connect.
+Obviously elastic is not there, so ThamesThrive will never connect.
 Pass
 external ip for elastic.
-This may be your laptop IP if you are running Tracardi locally.
+This may be your laptop IP if you are running ThamesThrive locally.

 ## Failed to index document

-Document will fail to index if its schema is conflicting with other documents in Tracardi.
+Document will fail to index if its schema is conflicting with other documents in ThamesThrive.
 It this happens you may see
 this message:

 ```